 Do you have an out of hours service?

-Yes, we have a dedicated on-call team who you will be put through to between 17.30-08.45, 24/7, 365 days a year.
+Yes, we have a dedicated on-call team who you will be put through to between 17.30-08.45 during the week and 17.30 on a Friday to 08.45 on a Monday to cover the weekend.
 However, we must stipulate, this is for emergency purpose only so please only call out of hours to discuss upcoming shifts for the next day/night, sickness or lateness which will affect your upcoming shifts and last minute shift changes or cancellations.

 Who do I call if there is a problem with my shifts or pay?

 If you experience any problems, please call your Account Manager.
-All payment queries, you will need to speak to our payroll department.
+For any payment queries, you will need to speak to our payroll department.
 Essentially anyone from the team will be able to help you.
-If you wish to escalate any issues, ask to speak to a manager.
+If you wish to escalate any issues, please ask to speak to a Manager.

 If you know someone who is looking for a dedicated and straightforward agency, Genepool are always looking to meet new healthcare professionals and reward our current candidates for introducing them.
 We are currently offering £200 for Nurses and ODPs who successfully work 100 hours with us*.
 There is no limit to the number of referrals you can make so the more successful referrals that you pass over to us means better rewards for you.
 Simply pass over their contact details to your Account Manager or request a referral form to be sent out to you.